 There are 1,776 parking spaces available for student, faculty, staff and visitor use at the Chicago campus.
-1,592 of the parking spaces are located on the Chicago campus and 184 parking spaces are located at the Pulaski Center's Lot 14, just south of 103rd Street on the east side of Pulaski Avenue.
+There are 1,592 parking spaces located on the Chicago campus.
 There are also 316 spaces at the Orland Park campus.

-During the academic year, the Department of Public Safety provides shuttle bus service for students, staff and faculty.
-Shuttle service begins at 7:30 a.m. and will run through 10:15 p.m., Monday through Friday.
+During the academic year, Public Safety provides a shuttle bus service for students, faculty and staff.
+Shuttle service runs from 7:30 a.m. through 10:15 p.m., Monday through Friday.
 Each shuttle stop is clearly designated with a sign at the following locations:

 - Warde Academic Center, McGuire Hall entrance